aliicex/OpenWRT-ImageBuilder-NanoPi-R4S-APU2/README.md

 chmod 755 apu2BuildRoot.sh
 ```

+modify the script if you wish: if you want wireless support, you'll need to install hostapd along with kmod-ath9k & ath9k-htc-firmware for the wle200nx; or ath10k-firmware-qca988x and kmod-ath10k for the wle600vx or wle900vx.

-modify the script if you wish, otherwise go ahead and run it!
+Now, go ahead and run it!

 ```
 ./apu2BuildRoot.sh